8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 From a lifestyle and influence perspective, I’m at the lower end of middle class.
 From an income perspective, I’m at the upper end of middle class.

-While I know rationally these labels are positions in a hierarchy, things like lower and upper class frustrate for their connotation.
+While I know rationally these labels are positions in a hierarchy, things like lower and upper class frustrate me for their connotation.

 ## Portfolio balance overall